RHsyseng/telco-operations/fcos/README.md

 to install a Fedora CoreOS system.
 It is basically a (yet another) yaml file where to declare user settings, filesystem layout, folder structure, custom systemd units, etc.

-The [basic.butane](basic.butane) included shows some of those things in action.
+The [basic.yaml](basic.yaml) file included shows some of those things in action.
 The trickier part is the `rpm-ostree` installation of the overlayed packages, in this case libvirtd and some other friends.
 In order to do that, we created a custom systemd unit that runs once and does the layering automatically... as well as some other stuff required to allow the `core` user to run virsh commands.

-> **NOTE**: There are a few things that probably can be done in a better way in that basic.butane file...
+> **NOTE**: There are a few things that probably can be done in a better way in that butane file...

 The [butane specificiation](https://coreos.github.io/butane/config-fcos-v1_4/) and the [butane examples](https://coreos.github.io/butane/examples/) explain in good detail all the